Antal Apró: Political career

 Until 1971, he was Hungary's permanent representative on the council of Comecon.
-On June 16, 1956, he was elected chairman of the National Council of the Patriotic People's Front.
-On October 6, 1956, he delivered an address at the funeral of László Rajk.
-He was elected a member of the Military Committee of the MDP Central Committee on the night of October 23.
-On October 27, he became a deputy prime minister and construction minister in the national government of Imre Nagy.
+On 16 June 1956 he was elected chairman of the National Council of the Patriotic People's Front.
+On 6 October 1956 he delivered an address at the funeral of László Rajk.
+He was elected a member of the Military Committee of the MDP Central Committee on the night of 23 October.
+On 27 October he became a deputy prime minister and construction minister in the national government of Imre Nagy.
 The following day he joined the presidium formed to direct the party.
 However, he fled to the Tököl headquarters of the Soviet forces, from where he was taken to Szolnok.
-On November 4, he was given the industrial portfolio in the Kádár government.
-On November 7, he became a member of the Provisional Executive Committee of the Kádárite HSWP, heading its Economic Committee from December.
+On 4 November he was given the industrial portfolio in the Kádár government.
+On 7 November he became a member of the Provisional Executive Committee of the Kádárite HSWP, heading its Economic Committee from December.

-Appointed a deputy prime minister again on May 9, 1957, Apró was first deputy prime minister between the end of January 1958 and September 1961.
+Appointed a deputy prime minister again on 9 May 1957, Apró was first deputy prime minister between the end of January 1958 and September 1961.
 In 1961, he was placed at the head of the government's Committee for International Relations.
 He was the Hungarian signatory to the agreement on building the Friendship I oil pipeline from the Soviet Union and to the documents on the nuclear-power programme.
-On May 12, 1971, Apró was relieved of all the posts he had held and chosen as speaker of Parliament, which he remained until December 1984.
+On 12 May 1971 Apró was relieved of all the posts he had held and chosen as speaker of Parliament, which he remained until December 1984.
 Between 1976 and 1989, he was president of the Hungarian-Soviet Friendship Society.
 He was dropped from the HSWP Political Committee in 1980, and at the party meeting in May 1988, from the Central Committee.
-On May 8, 1989, he resigned his parliamentary seat and retired from politics.
+On 8 May 1989 he resigned his parliamentary seat and retired from politics.